 - W5: Are there clear and effective processes for managing risks, issues and performance?

 Anticoagulation can be achieved using many different medicines.
-Here we consider how patients taking warfarin and the newer Direct Oral Anticoagulant (DOAC) agents are managed.
+Here we consider how patients taking oral anticoagulants are managed.

 Managing patients taking warfarin